ahmedashraf0001/AhmedAshraf_QuantumBookstore/README.md

 - **EBooks** - Digital books sent to your email as files (PDF, DOCX, etc.)
 - **Demo Books** - Free sample books for browsing (no delivery needed)

-The cool part?
 Each book type knows how to deliver itself - paper books automatically use shipping, ebooks use email, and demo books don't need delivery at all.

 ## Key Features